fastify/fastify/docs/Hooks.md

 })
 ```

-If you want to respond with a stream, you should avoid using an `async` function for the hook (or else you'll need to write code like [this](https://github.com/fastify/fastify/blob/94ea67ef2d8dce8a955d510cd9081aabd036fa85/test/hooks-async.js#L269-L275)).
+If you want to respond with a stream, you should avoid using an `async` function for the hook.
+If you must use an `async` function, your code will need to follow the pattern in [test/hooks-async.js](https://github.com/fastify/fastify/blob/94ea67ef2d8dce8a955d510cd9081aabd036fa85/test/hooks-async.js#L269-L275).

 ```js
 const pump = require('pump')